Ahmadu Bello: Young politician

 After returning from Britain, he was nominated to represent the province of Sokoto in the regional House of Assembly.
 As a member of the assembly, he was a notable voice for northern interests and embraced a style of consultation and consensus with the major representatives of the northern emirates namely Kano, Bornu and Sokoto.
-He was selected among with others as a member of a committee that redrafted the Richards Constitution and he also attended a general conference in Ibadan.
+He was selected along with others as a member of a committee that redrafted the Richards Constitution and he also attended a general conference in Ibadan.
 His work at the assembly and in the constitution drafting committee brought him appreciation in the north and he was asked to take on leadership positions within Jamiyya Mutanen Arewa.
 In the first elections held in Northern Nigeria in 1952, Sir Ahmadu Bello won a seat in the Northern House of Assembly, and became a member of the regional executive council as minister of works.
-Bello was successfully minister of Works, of Local Government, and of Community Development in the Northern Region of Nigeria.
+Bello was successively minister of Works, of Local Government and Community Development, and of Development and Production in the Northern Region of Nigeria.
 In 1954, Bello became the first Premier of Northern Nigeria.